javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 Engines are complicated.
 But the basics are easy.

-1. The script is written and distributed as a plain text (can be compressed/optimized by so-called "javascript minifiers").
+1. The engine (embedded if it's a browser) reads ("parses") the script.
-2. The engine (embedded if it's a browser) reads the script ("parses") and converts ("compiles") it to the machine language.
+2. Then it converts ("compiles") the script to the machine language.
-3. And then it runs, pretty fast.
+3. And then the machine code runs, pretty fast.

 The engine applies optimizations on every stage of the process.
-It even watches the script as it runs, analyzes the data that flows through it and applies optimizations to the machine-code based on that knowledge.
-That's why the code runs fast.
+It even watches the compiled script as it runs, analyzes the data that flows through it and applies optimizations to the machine code based on that knowledge.
+At the end, scripts are quite fast.
 ```

 ## What can in-browser JavaScript do?